 We do not intend to maintain (or to cause the Operating Company to maintain) excess distribution coverage for the purpose of maintaining stability or growth in our quarterly distribution or to otherwise reserve cash for distributions.
 Further, it is our intent, subject to market conditions, to finance growth capital externally, and not to reserve cash for unspecified potential future needs.
 Because our policy is to cause the Operating Company to distribute an amount equal to all available cash it generates each quarter, and then for us to distribute all of our available cash to our common unitholders, our common unitholders have direct exposure to fluctuations in the amount of cash generated by our business.
 We expect that the amount of our quarterly distributions, if any, will vary based on our earnings during each quarter.
 As a result, our quarterly distributions, if any, will not be stable and will vary from quarter to quarter as a direct result of variations in, among other factors, (i) the performance of our operators, (ii) earnings caused by, among other things, fluctuations in the price of oil and natural gas, changes to working capital or capital expenditures, (iii) cash reserves deemed appropriate by the board of directors of our general partner and (iv) cash reserves for the payment of income taxes payable by us, if any.
 Such variations in the amount of our quarterly distributions may be significant and could result in no distribution for any quarter.
 We will not have a minimum quarterly distribution or employ structures intended to consistently maintain or increase distributions over time.
 The board of directors of our general partner may change our distribution policy at any time.
 Our partnership agreement does not require us to pay distributions to our common unitholders on a quarterly or other basis.

-For a discussion of the material federal income tax consequences that may be relevant to prospective common unitholders who are individual citizens or residents of the United States, please read "Material U.S. Federal Income Tax Consequences" in this prospectus supplement.
+Material tax consequences For a discussion of the material federal income tax consequences that may be relevant to prospective common unitholders who are individual citizens or residents of the United States, please read "Material U.S. Federal Income Tax Consequences" in this prospectus supplement.
+Agreement to be bound by the partnership agreement By purchasing a common unit, you will be admitted as a unitholder of our partnership and will be deemed to have agreed to be bound by all of the terms of our partnership agreement.